nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddTaskActivityDiagram](images/FindTaskCommandActivityDiagram.png)

-### Filtering of Task by its Category, Deadline or Both
+### Filtering of task by its category, deadline or both

 #### Implementation